isaaclins/YADRMS/docs/repositorydocumentation/How-to-Code.md

     total_price = apply_discount(user.price)
     print(f"Total: {total_price}")
 ```
-> This eliminates duplication and makes it dynamic in the future. if the code has to be reused, it will be simpler, faster and more efficient.
+> *This eliminates duplication and makes it dynamic in the future.
+If the code has to be reused, it will be simpler, faster, and more efficient.*

 ---

 ### **Final Version (Clean Code)**